 The Toyota Avalon is now available with all-wheel drive, and the Hybrid model has a new lithium-ion battery pack that replaces the old nickel-metal hydride battery.
 Android Auto capability has been added, and the XSE gets a blackout-trim Nightshade Edition.

 As General Motors shifts its product focus to crossover SUVs, the Chevrolet Impala has been discontinued; 2020 was the model’s swan-song year.
 Despite receiving a refresh just last year, the Kia Cadenza has also been dropped for 2021 due to very low sales–just 1265 were sold for 2020.

-Then there are the similar Chrysler 300 and Dodge Charger, which also offer all-wheel drive, though in these cases, it’s in place of rear-wheel drive (the 300 and Charger are the only RWD vehicles in the class).
-But their real claim to fame is that they offer a V6, a V8, and really stompin’ V8s.
-A 370-horsepower 5.7-liter “Hemi” V8 is offered in standard models, but the potent Charger R/T 392 and SRT 392 versions come with a 485-horsepower 6.4-liter V8, and the Charger SRT Hellcat packs a supercharged 707-hp 6.2-liter V8.
+The Toyota Avalon is the only vehicle in the class to offer a hybrid powertrain.
+All three large cars are now available with all-wheel drive, though the Chrysler 300 and Dodge Charger offer AWD in place of rear-wheel drive (the Avalon is a front-wheel-drive-based car).
+The 300 and Charger’s real claim to fame is that they offer a V6, a burly V8, and, in the case of the Charger, really stompin’ V8s.
+A healthy 5.7-liter Hemi V8 is offered in standard models (it makes 363 hp in the 300 and 370 hp in the Charger), but the potent Charger R/T Scat Pack comes with a 485-horsepower 6.4-liter V8, and the Charger SRT Hellcat packs a supercharged 717-hp 6.2-liter V8.
+Then there’s the new SRT Hellcat Redeye, with an eye-popping 797 horsepower.
 These are executive hot rods that can rival some far more expensive premium sedans for performance.